|

 Not applicable to all sections! |

+For Zoom-based classes, students are expected to attend synchronous sessions at the scheduled time.
 Students should join from a safe, private environment conducive to learning, where they can focus, participate in discussions, and take notes.
 Avoid distractions such as driving or running errands during class time.

 Reliable internet access and appropriate computing equipment are essential.
 If you experience technical issues, contact Simmons Technology for assistance.
 Many in-class activities will require opening multiple windows and using information tools with varying levels of success regarding adaptive design.
 The small screens of smartphones are inadequate for completing the activities.